-Ships, trains, trucks, airplanes, buses, etc. are an extremely important part of the transportation industry, and
+Ships, trains, trucks, airplanes, buses, etc. are an extremely important part of the transportation industry, and working at interactive consoles, as a key prt of making the Library System really effective.

 Remote-batch processes, running at different levels of priority according to sensible scheduling algorithms (which are delicately adapted to many factors in the physical service system and in the users' working and information context), will be absolutely essential in the computer systems.